seapluspro/seapluspro.github.io/doc/programs/textknife.md

 # Adapt a configuration file: change the variable "max_memory" if it exists or set it otherwise.
 textknife adapt --anchor=/#.*max_memory/i '--pattern=/^max_memory\s*=/' "--replacement=max_memory=512k" /etc/php/8.2/fpm/php.ini

+# Shows the CRC-32 checksum for all files in /etc and an over all checksum.
+Ignore the .git subdirectories:
+textknife checksum --directories=,-.git checksum /etc

+# Search the the title in HTML files, show only the hits (not the whole line), ignore case
+# Note: the pattern uses '=' as delimiter because the '/' is part of the pattern
+textknife search -o '-P=<title>.*</title>=i /srv/www/*.html
+# Quick search of the word max_memory in *.ini and *.conf files, older than 3 days
+textknife search --days=+3 -Smemory_limit /etc/php/*.ini,*.conf
+# List only the filenames (not the lines) of the files containing "Jonny", path depth is lower or equal 3:
+textknife search --list -SJonny --max-depth=3 /home
+# List only the filenames not containing "License" ignoring case:
+textknife search -v --list -P/license/i /home/ws/*.cpp

 # Find the strings in all sourcefiles (*.cpp and *.hpp) in the directory /home/ws and subdirs:
 textknife strings /home/ws/*.cpp,*.hpp
 # Find strings in files older than 7 days and maximum nesting depth of 3: